MicrosoftDocs/PowerShell-Docs/reference/5.0/PowershellGet/Find-Command.md

 ```

 ### -ProxyCredential
-Specifies a user account that has permission to gain access through an intermediate Web proxy.
+Specifies a user account that has permission to use the proxy server that is specified by the **Proxy** parameter.

 ```yaml
 Type: PSCredential